 It should be noted here that the Franciscans differed substantially from other orders in that they had no permanent monastery.
 The friars, or brothers, were itinerant, and lived by begging.
 There were no lands to be cultivated, no libraries to be maintained, and no parishes to be manned.
 The Franciscans were charged to be as the disciples of Jesus–eschewing all material goods and spreading the teachings of Jesus.
 Francis himself chose to never be ordained as a priest.

 Soon after forming his order, he was approached by a noblewoman, Clare of Assisi, who wished to follow him.
 She was prohibited by her father from doing so, but she escaped his castle one night and came to Francis, who gave her a simple habit like his own and stashed her in a Benedictine convent.
 She, too, took up the simple life of poverty, and a female complement to the Franciscan Minor Friars was established and eventually took the name the Poor Clares.

 There is much more to the story of Francis, particularly his mission to the Muslims and the appearance of the stigmata late in his life, but I'll leave it to you to study up if you're so inclined.

-It's difficult to put an exact finger on what it is about Assisi that is so distinctly impressive.
+It's difficult to put an exact finger on what it is about the town of Assisi that is so distinctly impressive.
 First, it's a beautiful hill town built into the side of Monte Subasio, with stunning vistas of the valley below.
-But if I had to say, it seems that the spirits of Francis and Clare are beautifully served by the tranquility of the small mountain town, as well as the stunning, yet simple, churches that bear their names.
+But if I had to say, it seems that the spirits of St. Francis and St. Clare are beautifully served by the tranquility of the small mountain town, as well as the stunning, yet simple, churches that bear their names.

 The Basilica of St. Francis

-There are two Basilicas of Saint Francis, (Basilica di San Francesco in Italian) an upper church and lower church.
+There are two Basilicas of Saint Francis, (Basilica di San Francesco ) an upper church and lower church.
 Both churches were started at the same time, immediately after the canonization of Francis only two years after his death in 1226.
 Such was the immediate recognition of his importance for the Church.